-If you’re a parent looking for more help with feeding and nourishing your child, check out The Nourished Child, my nutrition education website for parents, where you’ll find workshops, classes and guidebooks created to help you be a better feeder so you can raise a healthy eater.
+If you’re a parent looking for more help with feeding and nourishing your child, check out The Nourished Child, my nutrition education website for parents, where you’ll find workshops, classes and guidebooks in our shop, created to help you be a better feeder so you can raise a healthy eater.

 This article was originally published in April 2016 | Updated in October 2020.